GeoffDuniam/DataModellingSupplementary/README.md

   This section contains
   * the scripts to create the virtual environments on the dostributed cluster environment
   * The spark2-submit basic confiurations to submit the jobs
-  * The safety-valve.xml configuration file demonstrating how to run vierutl envs across a cluster
+  * The safety-valve.xml configuration file demonstrating how to run virtual envs across a cluster
   * The Jupyer kernel file to access Spark and the correct virtual environment

   ### Table creation notebooks